EOxServer/eoxserver/docs/sphinx/en/developers/core/util/kvptools.rst

       If a schema has been defined, ``expr`` will be looked up in the schema, and the according value will be returned.
 If it is not found, ``default`` will be returned.

+      This method raises a :exc:`~.KVPKeyOccurrenceError` if the minimum or maximum occurrence bounds for the given KVP key are violated.
+In case the raw value of the KVP could not be casted to the expected type :exc:`~.KVPTypeError` is raised.
+In case ``expr`` is not defined in the schema or an error in the schema definition is detected, :exc:`~.InternalError` is raised.

    .. method:: getValueStrict(expr)

+      This method accepts an expression ``expr`` as input.

+      If no schema has been defined, ``expr`` will be interpreted as being the key of a key-value-pair.
+The string value of the last occurrence of the key will be returned; if the value is missing :exc:`~.KVPKeyNotFound` will be raised.

+      If a schema has been defined, ``expr`` will be looked up in the schema, and the according value will be returned.
+If it is not found, :exc:`~.KVPKeyNotFound` will be raised.

+      This method raises a :exc:`~.KVPKeyOccurrenceError` if the minimum or maximum occurrence bounds for the given KVP key are violated.
+In case the raw value of the KVP could not be casted to the expected type :exc:`~.KVPTypeError` is raised.
+In case ``expr`` is not defined in the schema or an error in the schema definition is detected, :exc:`~.InternalError` is raised.

    .. method:: getParams

+      Returns a dictionary of params.
+The keys of the dictionary correspond to the KVP keys provided, the values are lists of KVP values (this is to account for multiple definitions for the same KVP key).

    .. method:: getParamType

+      Returns ``"kvp"``.